vuestorefront/magento2/docs/installation-setup/installation.md

 | <YOUR_MAGENTO_DOMAIN_NAME>
 ```

-Magento 2 instance URL will be used to configure Vue Storefront to connect to your Magento 2 instance - `magento.test` by default.
+The Magento 2 instance URL will be used to connect Vue Storefront to your Magento 2 instance - by default, the URL of the local Magento instance is `magento.test`

 CLI will start installing Magento 2 instance locally using Docker.
 It will take a few minutes.